 IFA Real Estate Services continued to see growth in both the B2B segment for their facilities management services as well as the “a la carte” B2C home services division.
 New projects outside of the IFA Hotels & Resorts Portfolio were added such as The Jewels, Mon Reve and Saba Towers.
 The B2Cdivision saw greater penetration into these new projects and the rebranding of both businesses has begun to match the expansion seen in this area.

 Within South Africa, bulk earthworks have commenced on Zimbali Lakes the first transfers are estimated to take place mid-2020.
 Sales in the 2018 financial year have been steady with greater interest in off-plan developments in the Ocean Club Zimbali and Boulevard Suites projects.
 The Zimbali Lakes Resort project promises to be even more ambitious than its forerunner, the hugely successful Zimbali Coastal Resort.

-Overall operating revenues within the hospitality sector have been negatively impacted throughout 2017 in South Africa.
+Overall operating revenues within the hospitality sector have been negatively impacted throughout 2018 in South Africa.
 Economic hurdles as well as political instability have led to significant downward pressure on revenues to the industry.
-Notwithstanding these, Fairmont Zimbali maintained both a healthy occupancy rate, albeit reduced from 2016, more importantly ADR improved significantly leading to a higher GOP performance than expected.
+Notwithstanding these, Fairmont Zimbali achieved a healthy occupancy rate, which improved by 3 percentage points over the previous year, producing an overall improvement year-on-year in Revenue per Available Room.
+This plus a significant uplift in F&B revenues due to the newly opened Fairmont Conference Centre improved Gross Operating Profit and led to a higher result compared to that of 2017.